 Piña Colada Oatmeal Cookies

 by Lora Wiley-Lennartz

-These were not my idea.
-I borrowed this from Jessica over at My Baking Heart.
-I am a bit of an oatmeal cookie freak and after I put my eyes back in my head after seeing her recipe, I started plotting just when I could squeeze in the time to make them.
 So I found myself mixing up a double batch of batter after being out dancing until the wee hours of the morning on a recent Saturday evening to bring them to a picnic the following day.
-The morning of I baked three and a half dozen and they were gobbled up that afternoon earning rave reviews.
-Maybe refrigerating them overnight deepen the flavor.
+So the morning of, I baked three and a half dozen.
+Consequently, they were gobbled up that afternoon, earning rave reviews.
+Maybe refrigerating them overnight deepens the flavor.
+I will definitely try that next time.

+Piña Colada Oatmeal Cookies